 The City of Berkeley, California (the "City") is located in Alameda County (the "County") on the east side of the San Francisco Bay, approximately 10 miles northeast of San Francisco.
-The City encompasses a total area of approximately 19 square miles and had an estimated population of 122,580, giving it the highest population density of any city in the East Bay.
+The City encompasses a total area of approximately 19 square miles and had an estimated population of 122,580 as of January 1, 2020, giving it the highest population density of any city in the East Bay.
+The City is defined to a large degree, both culturally and economically, by the presence of the University of California campus located on the eastern side of the City.
 The University of California is a major component of the City's economy, employing more than 235,000 full and part-time workers.